rubatopy/rubato/docs/source/tutorials/platformer/step5.rst

 This was just the tip of the iceberg of what rubato can do.

-.. dropdown:: To summarize, this is what you should have now
+.. dropdown:: If you got lost, here's the full code, just for kicks:

     .. code-block:: python